But I'll start, first, with what 'I do not believe' about Christmas.

 I believe that Christianity grew, because of its message itself, and the theology that sprung from it.

 Otherwise, despite the then amazing knowledge and philosophy of Greeks in the region - including the then prevalent sayings of Heraclitus, Zeno, Epicurus, Socrates, Aristotle, and Plato – how can this 'strange' Christian-belief flourish rapidly and multiply its followers exponentially?

 It was an age where logic and reasoning was considered paramount in the human quest for knowledge?

-There is, if you wish to check, a clear mention in the Bible, of Apostle Paul debating with Epicureans and Stoics in Athens, circa 64 AD, about the resurrection of Christ.
+There is, if you wish to check, a clear mention in the Bible, of Apostle Paul debating with the Epicureans and Stoics in Athens, circa 64 AD, about the resurrection of Christ.
 (Many non-biblical sources show that risen-Christ was not a myth made up over years, but people believed in the first century itself.
-You can check some sources by going to this link.
+You can also check some sources by going to this link.